James A. Baker (born 1857): Early life

 Baker was born in Huntsville, Texas, the son of James Addison Baker (1821–1897) and his wife Rowena Crawford Baker (1826–1889).
 "Jimmie", as he was known in his childhood, grew up in Huntsville with his siblings and lived close to extended family.
 He had four younger sisters and a brother who survived to adulthood: Minnie, Anna B, Nettie, Ruth, and Robert Lee.
 Another younger sister and younger brother died during infancy.

-In 1872, his father left for Houston to pursue a law partnership in Houston.
+In 1872, his father left for Houston to pursue a law partnership there.
 He first attended a local school, but transferred to a preparatory school for his final year.
 In 1874, he enrolled at the Texas Military Institute (TMI).
 The school relocated from Austin to Bastrop, Texas after 1870, where it established a barracks with a capacity for housing 400 students.
 Baker's dormitory included a stove for heat.
 He wrote many letters to his family in Houston, though he never confessed to being homesick.
 He studied classical languages and German while finishing as the top student of mathematics in his freshman class.
 Later he substituted classics for a curriculum of history, literature, and science.
 He quit school in 1877 after his family could no longer offer financial support.
 Though Baker ended his coursework a year early, he passed all of his examinations and earned his degree.
 He taught at Texas Military Institute the next term.